mineshpatel1/sudoku-solver/README.md

 Randomly split the image archive into training and test sets, with 80 images chosen for the training set.
 From this create archives of individual digits, classified using the `.dat` files and separated into their own folders (`/data/images/classified/0-9).
 Finally compiles these images into a binary [pickle](https://docs.python.org/3/library/pickle.html) file that can be consumed for training.
 The last line trains a model using this dataset binary.

+> The `auto_classify` function won't overwrite files, it will just keep adding more training (or testing) data.

 ```python
 import helper